--- A fourth-year student is required to present his / her job market paper at a Purdue University Economics Department workshop.
+-- A fourth-year student is required to present a research paper at a Purdue University Economics Department workshop.
 We strongly encourage that this presentation take place during the Fall semester of the 4th year in the program.

 January or Earlier